-(f)(1) For each calendar year in which a paid fundraiser solicits in this State on behalf of a charitable organization, the paid fundraiser shall pay a registration fee of $500.00 \ 675.00$ to the Attorney General no not later than ten 10 days prior to its first solicitation in this State.
+(f)(1) For each calendar year in which a paid fundraiser solicits in this State on behalf of a charitable organization, the paid fundraiser shall pay a registration fee of \$500.00 \$675 to the Attorney General no not later than ten 10 days prior to its first solicitation in this State.

-(2) Each notice of solicitation filed in accordance with this section shall be accompanied by a fee of 200.00 270.00.
-In the case of a campaign lasting more than 12 months, an additional 200.00 270.00 fee shall be paid annually on or before the date of the anniversary of the commencement of the campaign.
+(2) Each notice of solicitation filed in accordance with this section shall be accompanied by a fee of 200.00 for the case of a campaign lasting more than 12 months, an additional 200.00 fee shall be paid annually on or before the date of the anniversary of the commencement of the campaign.

-(3) Fees paid under this subsection shall be deposited in a special fund managed pursuant to 32 V.S.A. chapter 7, subchapter 5{7} and shall be available to the Attorney General for the costs of administering sections 2471-2479 of this title.
+(3) Fees paid under this subsection shall be deposited in a special fund managed pursuant to 32 V.S.A. chapter 7, subchapter 5_7 and shall be available to the Attorney General for the costs of administering sections 2471-2479 of this title.